2025 American Conference women's soccer tournament

-The 2025 American Athletic Conference women's soccer tournament was the postseason women's soccer tournament for the American Conference held from November 3 to November 9, 2025.
+The 2025 American Conference women's soccer tournament was the postseason women's soccer tournament for the American Conference held from November 3 to November 9, 2025.
 The tournament was hosted at the Premier Sports Campus located in Lakewood Ranch, Florida.
 This was the first conference tournament to be held under the "American Conference" name.
 On July 21, 2025, the conference dropped the word "Athletic" from its name, becoming simply the American Conference.
 The eight-team single-elimination tournament consisted of three rounds based on seeding from regular season conference play.
 The East Carolina Pirates were the defending tournament champions.
 East Carolina was unable to defend its title.
 They fell to first seed Memphis in the Quarterfinals.
 Fifth-seed UTSA finished as tournament champions, defeating sixth-seed Rice 1–0 in overtime the Final.
 UTSA's win was the program's first and also the first for eighth-year head coach Derek Pittman.
 As tournament champions, UTSA earned the American's automatic berth into the 2025 NCAA Division I women's soccer tournament.